SourceBox-LLC/FineFoundry/README.md

 ![Merge Datasets tab](img/ff_merge.png)

-- Combine multiple JSON files and/or Hugging Face datasets into a single dataset.
+- Combine multiple **Database Sessions** and/or **Hugging Face** datasets into a single dataset.
 - Automatically maps input/output columns and filters empty rows.
-- Optionally normalize and save merged results to a JSON path or build a `datasets.DatasetDict`.
+- Merged results are saved to the database as a new session, with optional JSON export.

 <a id="dataset-analysis-tab"></a>